DayvonAllen/go-concurrency-notes/processesAndThreads.md

     | 10 milliseconds  |         5         | 2 milliseconds    |
     | 10 milliseconds  |       1000        | 10 microseconds   |

-- In the last example in the table with 1000 threads, the CPU will spend more time context switching then running the application.
+- In the last example in the table with 1000 threads, the CPU will spend more time context switching than running the application.
 - To do any meaningful job, a thread needs a time slice of at least 2 milliseconds:

     | Scheduler Period | Number of threads | Thread time slice |